 Yes, dogs can eat turkey, chicken and beef.
 Remember to give them skinless and boneless pieces though.

 Why is that important?
 Skin is very fatty, which can cause digestive issues and isn’t healthy for your dog.
-Bones, especially once cooked, can splinter and cause serious internal damage.
+And in terms of whether dogs can eat bones – the answer is no. Bones, specially once cooked, can splinter and cause serious internal damage to your pup.

 What dogs can’t eat when it comes to meat is cured and salted items like ham.
 The high sodium content is bad for them in large amounts and can cause bloat.
 And as mentioned above, dogs also don’t digest very fatty meats that well.
 So, they might have an upset stomach enjoying your Christmas roast pork or ham plate.

 In more severe cases, very fatty foods can cause pancreatitis in dogs.
 Stick to lean meats like chicken for your doggo.
-Even fish is ok, as long as you’ve removed the bones!
+Even fish is okay, as long as you’ve removed the bones!

 Can dogs eat gravy?